OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## quick start

 A **quick start** is a high-level description of key skills and knowledge required for the basic operation of a particular program.
 In the Office Add-ins documentation, a quick start is an introduction to developing an add-in for a particular application, such as Outlook.
-A quick start contains series of steps that an add-in developer can complete in approximately 5 minutes, resulting in a functioning add-in and functional development environment.
+A quick start contains a series of steps that an add-in developer can complete in approximately 5 minutes, resulting in a functioning add-in and functional development environment.

 See also: [tutorial](#tutorial).